Yukon Quest: Braeburn to Pelly Crossing

-In the first leg of this, mushers must travel from Bareburn to Carmacks which is 39 mi.
-In odd years, mushers have the option of taking their four-hour rest here or at Bareburn.
+In the first leg of this, mushers must travel from Braeburn to Carmacks which is 39 mi.
+In odd years, mushers have the option of taking their four-hour rest here or at Braeburn.
 The three minute difference start time is also adjusted if the musher chooses to take their four-hour rest here.

 Braeburn Lodge is the first checkpoint in the Whitehorse–Fairbanks direction.

 Coming out of Braeburn, competitors cross the Klondike Highway and proceed east for about 10 mi to Coghlan Lake.
 From there they turn north, then northwest, and travel along a chain of lakes that stretches for about 30 mi.
 They then enter a notorious stretch of heavily forested hills nicknamed "Pinball Alley" for the way the rough terrain bounces sleds into trees, rocks, and other obstacles.
 Trees are so scarred from repeated sled impacts that they have lost their bark on one side.
 In 1998, racer Brenda Mackey was jolted around so much by the rough trail that her sled became wedged between two trees, forcing her to cut one down to continue.

 After Pinball Alley, racers briefly mush along the Yukon River before climbing the riverbank to the Carmacks checkpoint.
 They then follow a road for about 15 mi and turn onto a firebreak trail.
 After departing the trail, they travel alongside and across the Yukon River to McCabe Creek, the first dog drop on the Whitehorse–Fairbanks route.
 Leaving McCabe Creek, the race trail parallels a driveway and the Klondike Highway for several miles before turning north to cross the Pelly Burn, an area scorched by a wildfire in 1995.
 Because the fire destroyed much of the forest in the area, this portion of the trail has few obstacles and is considered fast.
 From the McCabe Creek site it is about 32 mi to Pelly Crossing.